Zadigo/kryptone/README.md

 #### Resuming a previous crawl

-If you have started a previous crawl and need to continue from a set of urls that were initially gathered, call this method.
+If you started a previous crawl and need to continue from a set of urls that were initially gathered, call this method.

 #### Starting from a website's XML sitemap